ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/networking/testing-and-troubleshooting-network-connectivity.md

 The above Powershell command is also quite powerful when testing inbound connectivity to your server.
 As this helps determine as to whether or not your source device is able to communicate over the required ports.

-Things to note here are;
+Things to note here are:
 ```
 - The server must be listening on the required port, For the connection to be accepted
 - The relevant ports must be open on the firewall